E1 Series Shinkansen

-The E1 series (E1系) was a high-speed Shinkansen train type operated by East Japan Railway Company (JR East) in Japan from July 1994 until September 2012.
-They were the first double-deck trains built for Japan's Shinkansen.
-They were generally, along with their fellow double-deck class the E4 series, known by the marketing name "Max" (Multi-Amenity eXpress).
-The fleet was withdrawn from regular service on 28 September 2012.
+The E1 series (E1系) was a Shinkansen high-speed train type operated by the East Japan Railway Company (JR East) in Japan from July 1994 until September 2012.
+It was the first double-deck train type built for the Shinkansen network and, together with the later E4 series, was marketed under the name Max (an acronym for Multi-Amenity eXpress).
+A total of six 12-car trainsets were built by Hitachi and Kawasaki Heavy Industries between 1994 and 1995.
+All were refurbished between 2003 and 2006, and the type was withdrawn from regular service on 28 September 2012.